 You will get help making a complaint about the NHS.
 This normally involves help with setting out your concerns in a letter.

-You can find more information about ‘Complaints - NHS or Social Services’ here.
+You can find more information about ‘Complaints - NHS or Social Services’ by clicking here.

 You or your carer might want to know more about getting help from social services.
-You can click on the following to find more information on them:
+You can find more information in our factsheets on:

-- Social care – assessment and eligibility (NEEDS LINKS)
+- Social care – assessment and eligibility by clicking here

-- Care assessment and support planning (NEEDS LINKS)
+- Care assessment and support planning by clicking here

 You or someone else can ask for an assessment of your care or support needs by the local authority (LA).
 This includes carers who have asked for a ‘needs assessment’ for their caring roles.
-You may be entitled to an independent advocate.
+You may be entitled to a Care Act advocate.

 Your LA will: